-Oftentimes, the first question you might ask yourself regarding a recommendation letter is "who should I ask to write on my behalf?".
+Oftentimes, the first question you might ask yourself regarding a letter of recommendation is "who should I ask to write on my behalf".

 The answer to that questions is different for everyone.
 Oftentimes, letters for academic scholarships are written by professors, however, they can also be written by coaches, managers, advisors, etc.

 When deciding who you should ask to write on your behalf, consider the following and choose the person(s) who most closely meet this criteria:

 Begin to think about who could potentially write on your behalf.
 Keep in mind the criteria above.